-The global economy has been deeply impacted by the effects of the novel coronavirus ("COVID-19") pandemic and related efforts to mitigate the spread of the disease.
+The global economy was deeply impacted by the effects of the novel coronavirus ("COVID-19") pandemic and related efforts to mitigate the spread of the disease.
 These events led to crude oil prices falling to historic lows during the second quarter of 2020 and remaining depressed through much of 2020.

-In 2021, the demand for oil and natural gas began to recover primarily as a result of the roll-out of the COVID-19 vaccine and lessening of pandemic related government restrictions on individuals and businesses.
-In addition, the recent special military operation of Russia into Ukraine and the subsequent sanctions imposed on Russia and other actions have created significant market uncertainties, including uncertainties around potential supply disruptions for oil and natural gas, which has further enhanced volatility in global commodity prices in the first half of 2022.
-Given the dynamic nature of these events, we cannot reasonably estimate the period of time that these market conditions will persist.
+Beginning in 2021, the demand for oil and natural gas started to recover primarily as a result of the roll-out of the COVID-19 vaccine and lessening of pandemic related government restrictions on individuals and businesses.
+In addition, the military activities of Russia into Ukraine and the subsequent sanctions imposed on Russia and other actions have created significant market uncertainties, including uncertainties around potential supply disruptions for oil and natural gas, which further enhanced volatility in global commodity prices in the first half of 2022.